The PS5 Pro 60FPS Rumor — DetectiveSeeds, the May Firmware, and What It Means for Base PS5

 DetectiveSeeds carries moderate credibility, not high credibility.
 The base PS5 performance split is the specific element of this rumor most likely to be inaccurate.
 Rockstar has shipped performance modes on prior titles, and the assumption that base PS5 cannot sustain 60fps on GTA 6 — even in a reduced-fidelity configuration — is a claim that requires more sourcing than this rumor currently has.
 Treat the entire stack as rumored until Sony, Rockstar, or a more consistently verified source addresses it.

-Strauss Zelnick will not commit to platform-specific framerates on Take-Two's May 21 earnings call.
+Strauss Zelnick (Take-Two Interactive's CEO) is not expected to commit to platform-specific framerates on an earnings call.
 That is not what earnings calls are for, and it is not information Take-Two has historically surfaced in that context.
 If a performance-tier announcement comes, it will come from Sony — likely in a PlayStation Showcase context or a dedicated platform reveal, not from Zelnick answering an analyst question about frame rates.

 Sources